WebDaD/amelie/README.md

 * Take any string and convert it to log-entry fields using regex and a config
 * Read the full Get API
 * CLI must take standard in or be able to use one argument, others are parameters
+* CLI must be able to use a file-watcher
 * GUIs must have all fields avaiable, may be hidden.
 * Have a config with the following settings to be used as defaults:
 	* Default Value for Level